Extra-Newton: A First Approach to Noise-Adaptive Accelerated Second-Order Methods: Introduction

 More recently, global sub-linear convergence rates for second-order methods have been characterized by \citep{nesterov2006cubic} for second-order smooth and convex setting.
 Essentially, the so-called Cubic Regularized Newton's Method combines the quadratic Taylor approximation in the typical Newton update with a cubic regularization term.
 At the expense of solving a cubic problem, this method achieves $O(1 / \nRuns^2)$ convergence rate.
 Shortly after, \citet{nesterov2008accelerating} proposes an accelerated version of the cubic regularization idea with $O(1/\nRuns^3)$ value convergence, pioneering a new direction of research in the study of globally-convergent second-order methods \citep{mishchenko2021regularized}.
 This idea has been studied further for different settings in convex optimization \citep{jiang2017unified, jiang2020unified} with the same accelerated $O(1/\nRuns^3)$ rate and extended to non-convex realm \citep{cartis2011adaptive1, cartis2011adaptive2}, obtaining the analogous rates of $O(1/\nRuns^{2/3})$ and $O(1/\nRuns^{1/3})$ for finding first-order and second-order stationary points, respectively, leading the way for further investigations \citep{bellavia2020adaptive, dussault2021scalable, chen2022accelerating}.

 Notice that accelerated cubic regularization is \textit{sub}-optimal such that recent studies prove a respective lower-bound for second-order smooth, convex problems as $O(1/\nRuns^{7/2})$~\citep{agarwal2018lower, arjevani2019oracle}.
-A different line of research, which we will call ``bisection-type'' methods, shrinks the gap between the upper and lower bounds for achieving an \textit{almost}-optimal (more on this shortly) convergence \citep{nesterov2018lectures}.
+The first line of research that shrinks the gap between the upper and lower bounds for achieving an \textit{almost}-optimal (more on this shortly) convergence \citep{nesterov2018lectures} is the so-called ``bisection-type'' methods.
 Pioneered by \citet{monteiro2013accelerated}, these class of algorithms propose a conceptual method where the step-size of the algorithm \textit{implicitly} depends on the next iterate.
 To resolve, the authors propose a bisection procedure that simultaneously finds a step-size/next iterate pair that satisfies the conditions of the iterative update, which enables the convergence rate of $O(1/\nRuns^{7/2})$, modulo the complexity of bisection procedure.
 This idea was very recently generalized for higher-order tensor methods \citep{gasnikov2019optimal}.
 Not so surprisingly, the same construction finds application in variational inequality (VI) and min-max optimization literature \citep{bullins2020higher, jiang2022generalized}.
+Very recently and concurrently to our work, \cite{carmon2022optimal} propose the first bisection free acceleration for second-order methods, that achieves the optimal $O(1/\nRuns^{7/2})$.
+The authors define an \emph{explicit}, deterministic procedure called MS oracle and compute the step-size using a standard line-search procedure enabling them to achieve optimal rates while adaptively computing the step-size without needing to know the smoothness constant.